ragavendranps/flask-api/README.md

 kubectl get deployments
 kubectl get service
 ```
-Since the service is configured via NodePort, the application can be browsed <nodeip>:<nodeport>
+Since the service is configured via NodePort, the application can be browsed nodeip:nodeport